Windows Terminal Recommended Settings

 3. Confirm that PowerShell starts by default (you should see the "PS C:\>" prompt)

-4. Type Japanese text to confirm that the MS Gothic font is displayed correctly
+4. Enter some Japanese text to confirm that the MS Gothic font is displayed correctly